When working in the full-screen mode, the browser interprets the [Esc] key as a trigger to close the full screen.

 For instance: click on the (collapsed) sidebar before pressing [F11] (or click the button to show the sidebar again if it's hidden).

-- Go to System Settings > Manage > Applications, look for the application and press the [Shortcut buttons] button.
+- Go to System Settings > Manage > Applications.
+Look for the application.
+Press the [Shortcut buttons] button.

-Create a button which will emulate the Escape-button.
+Create a button that will emulate the Escape-button.

 The name can be anything, the keyboard combination should be set to esc .

-When opening the application in the Awingu workspace, enable the shortcut tool bar to use this button instead of pressing [Esc] in the application.
+When opening the application in the Workspace, enable the shortcut tool bar to use this button instead of pressing [Esc] in the application.
 Do so by clicking the polygon and choosing the keyboard button (see red arrow).